These tiramisu jars are the best twist on the classic Italian dessert. Layers of mascarpone and ladyfingers in a jar make the perfect party dessert.

 Unsweetened cocoa powder to top the dessert.

-- I needed 9 jars of 200 ml/ scant 1 cup capacity, but a little more or less is absolutely fine, just use what you have and fill accordingly.
+I needed 9 jars of scant 1 cup/ 200 ml capacity, but a little more or less is absolutely fine; just use what you have and fill accordingly.
 If the jars are slightly larger, you might only get 7-8 portions.

 How to make individual tiramisu in a jar?

-- Brew the coffee, pour into a bowl, and let cool slightly until needed.
+Preparations: Brew the coffee, pour it into a bowl, and let it cool slightly until needed.
 Add some Amaretto to the coffee.

-- Pipe some of the mascarpone cream into the jars.
-(2)
+- Step #2: Pipe some of the mascarpone cream into the jars.

-- Add another broken and soaked ladyfinger on top.
-(5)
+- Step #5: Add another broken and soaked ladyfinger on top.

-- Cover the jars with their lids or cling film/plastic wrap, place in a large baking dish, and refrigerate for at least 8 hours.
+- Step #7: Cover the tiramisu jars with their lids or use plastic wrap, place them in a large baking dish, and refrigerate them for at least 8 hours.
 I usually make them about 24 hours in advance.

-- Sieve the unsweetened cocoa powder on top before serving.
+- Step #8: Sieve the unsweetened cocoa powder on top before serving.

-To strain yogurt, line a sieve with a clean kitchen towel (textile).
-Place the sieve into a large bowl, pour the yogurt into the sieve.
-Cover with the overlapping towel.
-Refrigerate for at least 12 hours and don't forget to pour away the whey that will drip into the bowl, the sieve should not sit into the liquid.
-Check after the first 4-5 hours and then again after a few more hours.
+- To strain yogurt, line a sieve with a clean kitchen towel and place it over a large bowl.
+Pour the yogurt into the sieve, cover with the towel, and refrigerate for at least 12 hours.
+Be sure to discard the whey that drips into the bowl, ensuring the sieve doesn’t sit in the liquid.
+Check after 4-5 hours and again after a few more hours.

 Top with berries instead of cocoa powder.
-You can also add an extra layer of berries into the cups.
+You can also add an extra layer of berries to the cups.

 If you don't want to make individual cups, layer the dessert into a large square baking dish.
 Don't break the ladyfingers into pieces before dipping into coffee and layering.